glennthehuman/jhipster-microservices-example/TUTORIAL.md

 service discovery.
 JHipster Registry is a Eureka server, a Spring Cloud Config server, as well as an administration server.
 It includes dashboards to monitor and manage your JHipster applications.

 JHipster Registry starts on port 8761 by default.
+See <http://localhost:8761>.

 ![JHipster Registry](static/jhipster-registry.png)